-Our ways of consuming vary according to our desires, our needs and our means.
+Our eating habits vary according to our desires, our needs and our means.
 Some types of food convey traditions that we keep alive through the acts of eating and cooking.
 Think of the various eating habits around the world.
 Which foodstuffs are consumed the most?
 Where, when and by whom?